 The Bismarck returned fire on HMS Hood and the Royal Navy ship exploded.
 Only three men from a crew of 1,418 survived.
 Shells also hit HMS Prince of Wales killing everyone on the bridge apart from the captain.
 The Bismarck escaped unscathed.

-Robert Victor Berner’s name is on Panel 55 of the Plymouth Naval Memorial, Plymouth, Devon.
-A commemoration exists of the town war memorial of his hometown of Killyleagh, Co.
-Down. memorial to all those lost on HMS Hood stands in the Hood Chapel, Church of St John the Baptist, Boldre, Hampshire.
+Robert Victor Berner has no known grave.
+His name is on Panel 55 of the Plymouth Naval Memorial, Plymouth, Devon.
+A commemoration exists on the Killyleagh War Memorial, Killyleagh, Co.
+Down.
+A memorial to all those lost on HMS Hood stands in the Hood Chapel, Church of St John the Baptist, Boldre, Hampshire.